RobotLocomotion/drake/doc/python_bindings.rst

 You will also need to have your ``PYTHONPATH`` configured correctly.

-As an example, continuing from the code snippets from above:
+As an example, continuing from the code snippets from above for Bionic:

 .. code-block:: shell

     cd drake-build
-    export PYTHONPATH=${PWD}/install/lib/python2.7/site-packages:${PYTHONPATH}
+    export PYTHONPATH=${PWD}/install/lib/python3.6/site-packages:${PYTHONPATH}

 .. _using-python-bindings: